DataDog/hiring-engineers/walkthrough.md

 systemctl restart datadog-agent
 ```

-Check out your host on the infrastructure map to see your new tags.
 Tags are a powerful way to track and create collections of hosts and services.
-It may take a few minutes for the tags to update in the UI.
+It may take up to ten minutes for the tags to update in the UI.
+You can proceed with the next steps while the agent runs in the background.

 Click on the **Next** button to continue.